 Some of the European varieties have been made in the same place by the same methods for thousands of years – while some of the domestic varieties are crafted at small creameries right here in the Pacific Northwest.

 We have several great Northwest cheeses, including Mt.
-Townsend Creamery in Port Townsend, Beecher’s Cheese from Pike Place Market, Willapa Hills Farmstead Cheese from Southwest Washington (in the town of Doty, near Pe Ell), Willamette Valley Cheese Co. in Salem, OR; and Rogue Creamery near Medford, OR.
+Townsend Creamery in Port Townsend, Beecher’s Cheese from Pike Place Market, Willapa Hills Farmstead Cheese from Southwest Washington (in the town of Doty, near Pe Ell) and Rogue Creamery near Medford, OR.

 Domestic Specialty Cheeses